-As a teacher, he currently directs the music program at Verde Valley School in Sedona, Arizona, where he teaches IB music and directs the Jazz Ensemble in addition to frequent work as a clinician at Northern Arizona University in Flagstagg.
+As a teacher, he directed the music program at Verde Valley School in Sedona, Arizona, from 2016-2018, where he taught IB music and directed the Jazz Ensemble, in addition to frequent work as a clinician at Northern Arizona University in Flagstaff.
 In Spain, he built up woodwind programs at the

 His earned degrees include a Master's in Music summa cum laude from Western Washington University, Gold and Vermeil medals in saxophone and chamber ensemble performance from the Bordeaux Conservatory, France (where he was a student of the acclaimed master saxophonist Jean-Marie Londeix), and a Bachelor's in English Literature cum laude from the University of Santa Clara, California.
 His convalidated degrees from the Spanish Ministry of Education are the Título Superior de Música in Jazz (the highest possible degree in the conservatory system), the Licenciatura (Bachelor's) in English Philology and the Professor of Saxophone degree.

 As a performer, his versatility and musical expertise nave been notable trademarks.
 In the past two decades he has maintained an intense level of professional activity, from classical concert performances- including appearances at Madrid's Auditorio Nacional- to appearances at major jazz festivals.
 As a free-lance musician, he has accompanied many of